nokia/ntt/docs/reference.md

 ```

 ## ntt run
+_Note, the build command is only available for Nokia internal environments._

 Run tests from a TTCN-3 test suite.
-Note, this command is only available in Nokia internal environments.

 **Module Parameters**